wurmlab/SBC361-programming-in-R/practical3.md

 The `butterfly_reference` data frame contains the species name and the common name of a number of butterflies.

 The `butterfly_sample` data frame contains information on butterflies caught in sweep netting surveys in two locations (A and B).
-This data was collected by multiple people, and they have not recorded the species that they encountered the same way - some have used latin names for species and others common names, for example.
+This data was collected by multiple people, who have recorded the common names of the species they encountered (without using a standard letter case).
 In order to be able to compare the diversity between the two different sites, you will need to standardise the names.

-#### Q5 Write a function that adds a new column in the data frame that contains the correct Latin species name for each record in the data frame imported below.
+#### Q5 Write a function that adds a new column in the data frame that contains the correct Latin species name for each record in the `butterfly_sample`.

 TIP: There are several ways to do this.
 Remember that R is case sensitive, so you will need to account for case differences in your function. `grep` and `gsub` both allow you to set an `ignore.case = T` option.
 Alternately, you could use the R commands `toupper()` and `tolower()`.
 Use the help pages to see how these work, which you can access by typing a question mark before the command - `?toupper`.

 #### Q6.
 From the data above, which location has the greatest number of different species?